 The 401 (k) plan is the most common type of employer-sponsored retirement plan.
 Your employer pre-selects some investment options, and you transfer a portion of each paycheck to the account.
 If you leave your job, you can take your 401 (k) plan funds with you or leave them where they are.
 If you're hoping to get the most out of your 401 (k), contribute as much as you can and choose your investments carefully to minimize fees.

+For those looking for an even more lucrative retirement savings option, consider opening a Gold Roth IRA account.
+This type of account allows you to save money on taxes while investing in gold-backed assets.
 You should also request any counterpart from the employer that is available and be careful with your company's entitlement schedule, which determines when you can keep the funds matched by the employer.
 This is normally a function of a traditional 401 (k) plan, but it is funded with after-tax money.
 An IRA is a retirement account that anyone can open and contribute to, as long as you earn income during the year or are married to someone who is.

 IRAs offer a greater variety of investment options than most employer-sponsored plans.
 IRAs offer a much greater variety of investment options than most employer-sponsored retirement plans.
 That, together with the fact that you can open an IRA with any broker, means that you can keep your fees lower with an IRA than with the plans mentioned above.
 Getting the most out of your IRA involves carefully choosing your broker and investments to minimize fees while keeping your investments diverse and in line with your risk tolerance.

-You should also choose the right type of IRA (traditional or Roth), depending on which you believe will provide you with the greatest tax advantages and contribute as much as you can each year.
+Self-employed individuals and small business owners can contribute to an IRA, but there are also several special retirement plans available only to them that allow them to contribute more money per year, since they don't receive the benefits of an employer-sponsored retirement plan.
 Here's a look at some of the most common retirement plans for small business owners and self-employed workers.
 As a result of these trends, three different types of retirement are emerging.
 And each one requires a different retirement savings strategy.

 Here's a look at traditional retirement, semi-retirement and temporary retirement and how we can help you navigate the path of your choice.
 Some people decide to do mini-retirees.
 These short periods of leisure are interspersed between different careers or secondary careers.
 For example, it may take several months or a full year to travel before returning to the world of work by parachute.

 This requires more complex financial planning.
 With temporary retirees, the retirement savings account never accumulates that much, and you don't need to because retirement periods don't last that long.
 On the other hand, retirement savings never have that much time to grow and accumulate because savings are not continuous and withdrawals start sooner.
 One problem in the semi-retirement and mini-retirement scenarios involves disability insurance.